Hear From An Industry Veteran: With Prices Rising, How Can I Save Money On Fuel?

 Plan cost-efficient routes

-In addition to making sure you have a game plan for where you’ll find your next load, how you’ll get there is just as essential.
+In addition to making sure you have a game plan for where you’ll find your next load, how your trucks will get there is just as essential.
 Nobody wants to waste precious gas dollars sitting in a traffic jam.
 Fortunately, there are a variety of navigation tools that can help you avoid it.
-Beyond considering elements like traffic and miles driven, you’ll need to have a strong understanding of where you should fuel up.
+Beyond considering elements like traffic and miles driven, you’ll need to have a strong understanding of where your drivers should fuel up.
 Price is an important factor, but you’ll also want to think about the fuel taxes in each state you’ll be running through (IFTA).

 Consider using a fuel card